kryoseu/homelab/README.md

 I didn’t want to end up in a mess of snowflake VMs and manual fixes.
 Instead, I wanted something reliable and as redundant as possible—despite being limited to a single physical server.
 Kubernetes checked all those boxes and, as a bonus, gave me the opportunity to learn something new.

 That brings me to the current setup.
-While there's still plenty of room for improvement—especially around network isolation, security, and backups—I'm really happy with how it's coming together.
+While there's still plenty of room for improvement—especially around monitoring, network isolation, security, and backups—I'm really happy with how it's coming together.
 And I'm continuing to improve it every day!

 ## 🧑‍🎨 High-level design
 <img width="4107" height="3024" alt="homelab-nonetwork-dark" src="https://github.com/user-attachments/assets/d66f7f14-afa5-494f-b5b9-de0c502f771a" />